linevych/posts/posts/en/jenkins-for-django.md

 ### Requirements

-To avoid unnecessary packages in main project virtualenv we will need to create `requiements_ci.txt` file that extends your basic project requiements list.
+To avoid unnecessary packages in main project virtualenv we will need to create `requiements_ci.txt` file that extends your basic project requirements list.

 ```
 -r requirements.txt